softlang/s2s/README.md

 }
 ```

+We sometimes refer to this as "Paper1" in this documentation.
 An extended version is available on [arXiv](https://arxiv.org/abs/2402.08509).
 A shorter summary is available as an [extended abstract](https://ceur-ws.org/Vol-3739/abstract-23.pdf) as well.

 Another full paper on extensions to this algorithm for [G-CORE](https://doi.org/10.1145/3183713.3190654)
 and [ProGS](https://doi.org/10.1007/978-3-030-88361-4_23) shapes is to appear
 and will be referenced here soon.
+We sometimes refer to this as "Paper2" in this documentation.

 ```BibTeX
 @article{SeiferHLS26,